domogik/domogik/README.txt

 * Install all required components (see http://www.domogik.org)
 * You need to add the domogik directory to python path.
-One way to doing that is to create a file /usr/lib/python2.5/site-packages/domogik.pth which will contains the absolute path to the domogik root directory.
+One way to do that is to create a file /usr/lib/python2.5/site-packages/domogik.pth which will contains the absolute path to the domogik root directory.

 X10